Ingiloy people

 Ingiloys (Note: Brockhaus and Efron Encyclopedic Dictionary states that Ingiloys are an alternative name to Muslim Georgians.
-It has been associated with the Old Turkish word yangili ("newly converted").) (ინგილოები; İngiloylar) are an ethnographic subgroup of Georgians who speak the Ingiloy dialect of Georgian.
+It has been associated with the Old Turkish word yangili ("newly converted").) (ინგილოები; İngiloylar), natively known as Heretians (ჰერები) are an ethnographic subgroup of Georgians who speak the Ingiloy dialect of Georgian.
 Ingiloys are indigenous to Saingilo (formerly known as Hereti), a cultural and historical region located in the northwest of present-day Azerbaijan.

 History

 According to traditional accounts, the name of the Heretians (that is of Ingiloys) originates from the legendary patriarch "Heros", the son of Thargamos, who founded the city of Hereti (later known as Khoranta) at the Alazani River.
 With the decline of Caucasian Albania, the area was gradually incorporated into the Iberian kingdom, forming one of its duchies (saeristavo).
 Throughout the 5th century its peoples were eventually assimilated into the Georgians proper.

 During the Arab occupation the region was a separate kingdom within Georgian cultural and political influence.
 Hereti eventually became part of the Kingdom of Kakheti and Hereti.
 The latter was annexed to the Georgian Kingdom in 1104.
 In the Middle Ages, seven Georgian schools operated in Hereti which included courses of theology, philosophy, orthography, church history, and the history of Georgia and for the students.
 In the 15th century the term "Hereti" gradually disappeared from the political nomenclature and was replaced by the word "Kakheti".

 In the early 17th century, Shah Abbas I of Safavid of Persia took these lands from the king of Kakheti and granted them to the Dagestani feudal clans.
 As a result of raids (Lekianoba) conducted by bands of Avar and Tsakhur warriors in Saingilo, the Ingiloys became serfs of the Dagestanian rulers, who forced them to pay tribute.
 In this way, gradually, by peaceful or hostile means, these tribes settled in Saingilo and colonized it.
 Already after the foundation of the sultanate of Elisu the conquerors had, by a concerted effort, undertaken the Islamization of the region.

 After 1801, when the Kingdom of Kartli-Kakheti (eastern Georgia) became part of the Russian Empire the region ended up in the Imperial Russian conquest in 1803, Saingilo was initially incorporated into Zakatal Okrug of Tiflis Governorate.
 From 1918 to 1920 both Democratic Republic of Georgia (DRG) and Azerbaijan Democratic Republic (ADR) claimed its territory as theirs, but the dispute never led to an armed confrontation.
 After the fall of the ADR in 1920, Soviet Russia and Azerbaijan SSR recognized it as part of Georgia, whose government granted these lands a degree of internal autonomy.
 Following the Red army invasion of Georgia in 1921, the area was officially transferred to the jurisdiction and control of the Azerbaijan SSR by the central communist government in Moscow in 1922.